rdlauer/articles/nativescript/playground-updates/post.md

 > Please note that adding NativeScript plugins that depend on CocoaPods or Android libraries (or require changes to `App_Resources`) is not currently supported!

 **Did you read the note above?
-Even if you did, read it again!** This feature is limited in scope to packages that don't depend on native iOS or Android dependencies.
+Even if you did, read it again!** This feature is limited in scope to packages that don't rely on CocoaPods or Android libraries.
 These plugins require recompiling the application to include the native dependencies in the resulting binary.
 For obvious reasons, such packages cannot work with the Playground companion apps that you download from the app stores.

 What this means for you is that we support all NPM packages that only call into pure native libraries that are already part of the pristine underlying Android or iOS operating systems.